-On August 10, 2019 Massachusetts State Public Health Officials confirmed the first human case of EEE in the state since 2013.
-Nine communities now have their risk level raised to critical as a result.
+On August 29, 2019 Massachusetts State Public Health Officials confirmed four cases of EEE in Massachusetts.
+Twenty-eight communities now have their risk level raised to critical as a result.

 “Today’s news is evidence of the significant risk from EEE and we are asking residents to take this risk very seriously,” said Public Health Commissioner Monica Bharel, MD, MPH.
 “We will continue to monitor this situation and the impacted communities.”

-Here are some basic facts and information about Eastern Equine Encephalitis:
+Here are a few facts and information you should know about Eastern Equine Encephalitis:

 How do people get Eastern Equine Encephalitis?